 - 1. Each station will have an easy-to-read menu of targets to be attempted at that station. - 2.
 All non-standard targets (i.e. rabbit, battue, 90mm, 70mm, etc.) including the XBird must be identified on the menu. - 3.
-While the target selection should vary for each menu, the presentation sequence on Station Three is different from the others and will be attempted in this order:
+While the target selection should vary for each menu, the presentation sequence on Station Three is different from the others and will be attempted in this order: - a.
+Single b.
+Single c.
+Single

-a.
-Single Two-Shot
+Two-Shot

-b.
-Single Two-Shot
+Two-Shot

-0 Single Two Shot

-c.
-Single Two-Shot
+Two-Shot

 d.
-Single Two-Shot e.
+Single Two-Shote.
 XBird Two-Shot

-- 1. The final target in Station Three is the XBird and is attempted as a two-shot single. - If the XBird is broken on the first shot, it will be scored two (2) points.
+1. The final target in Station Three is the XBird and is attempted as a two-shot single.

+2. If the XBird is broken on the first shot, it will be scored two (2) points.
 If the XBird is broken on the second shot, it will be scored one (1) point.
 Maximum score for a twenty-five (25) target field is twenty-six (26.)